rayshader/cp2077-red-data/README.md

 ### DTO to Json
 > ToJson(object: ref&lt;IScriptable&gt;) -> ref&lt;JsonObject&gt;;

-You can create Json data from a class.
+You can create JSON data from a class.
 It will create a `JsonObject` based on properties of the object.

 ```swift